deepakO22/YouTube-Sentiment-Analyzer/README.md

 ![Project Banner](https://img.shields.io/badge/Status-Active-success)

-A powerful tool to analyze the sentiment of YouTube video comments using state-of-the-art AI.
-It fetches comments, processes them, and visualizes the public opinion as **Positive**, **Neutral**, or **Negative**.
+A powerful analytics tool designed to decode audience feedback by instantly classifying comments into positive, neutral, and negative sentiments.
+This tool transforms raw opinions into actionable insights, helping you understand viewer needs and learn from constructive criticism.
+Ultimately, it guides data-driven content decisions to better align with your community's interests.

 **Author**: deepakO22